Stanford University: Complete Guide for International Students (2026) — Full Scholarship, SAT, CSS, Deadlines

 All grants.
 No loans.
 You graduate debt-free.

-- SAT or ACT scores are mandatory — you must submit scores as part of your application
+- SAT or ACT scores are optional — your application will be considered with or without them

 English Proficiency Requirements#

-If English is not your first language, Stanford recommends submitting one of these:
+If English is not your native language, an English proficiency exam is required.
+Stanford accepts any one of these:

 |---|---|

-These are competitive minimums — aim higher if possible.
-If you attended an English-medium school for several years, you may be able to request a waiver.
-Contact Stanford's admissions office to ask.
+Aim for a competitive score.
+If you attended an English-medium school for several years, you may be able to request a waiver — contact Stanford's admissions office to ask.

 CSS Profile and Financial Aid Application#